Harrison Birtwistle: Early life

 Harrison Birtwistle was born in Accrington, a mill town in Lancashire around 20 miles north of Manchester.
 His parents, Fred and Madge Birtwistle, ran a bakery, and his interest in music was encouraged by his mother.
 She bought him a clarinet when he was seven and arranged for him to have lessons with the local bandmaster.
+He attended Accrington Grammar School.
 Much of his youth was spent roaming the countryside near his home, and his frustration with the disruption of the nature by modern technology would affect his later work profoundly.
 Other youthful activities included the construction of amateur theatrical sets, and the subsequent imagining of dramas taking place inside them.
 Birtwistle became proficient enough to play in the local military-style band and also played in the orchestra that accompanied Gilbert and Sullivan productions and the local choral society's performances of Handel's Messiah.
 From around this time Birtwistle first composed, later describing his early pieces as "sub-Vaughan Williams".

 In 1952 he entered the Royal Manchester College of Music in Manchester on a clarinet scholarship.
 While there he came in contact with contemporaries including Peter Maxwell Davies, Alexander Goehr, the pianist John Ogdon, and the trumpeter Elgar Howarth.
-He then completed two years of National Service in the Royal Artillery (Plymouth) Band, based in Oswestry.
+Between 1955 and 1957 he completed national service in the Royal Artillery (Plymouth) Band, based in Oswestry.